awhicks/CS-3704-S23/_lectures/lect00.md

   * Lowest component should be at least: B-,C+,C,C-,D+,D,D-, respectively.
 * For a D+,D or D-, you just need your average to be at least a D+, D or D-.

-How the project grade works:
-* 25% of your course grade
-* It's a team grade, with a peer-review adjustment (via CATME.org peer reviews).

 # First Homework assignments